IBM-Cloud/docs/dedicated/index.md

 	<li>Identify the deadlines for each phase of setting up your {{site.data.keyword.Bluemix_notm}} Dedicated instance.</li>
 	</ol>
 	</li>
 <li>You select the <a href="http://www.softlayer.com/data-centers" target="_blank">SoftLayer data center location</a> for your dedicated instance.
 Then, your dedicated platform and account are created.
 For your account, you identify the people in your organization for the roles that are needed to get your dedicated instance up and running.
-For more information about the roles that you assign, see <a href="index.html#rolesresponsibilities" target="_blank">{{site.data.keyword.Bluemix_notm}} Dedicated roles and responsibilities</a>.
+For information about the roles that you assign, see <a href="index.html#rolesresponsibilities" target="_blank">{{site.data.keyword.Bluemix_notm}} Dedicated roles and responsibilities</a>.
 </li>
 <li>Define and establish network connectivity between your corporate network and your {{site.data.keyword.Bluemix_notm}} Dedicated instance.
 	<ol type="a">